sawcce/sawcce/README.md

 # Sawcce's GitHub

 __Hi !
-I'm Sawcce a french developer__
+I'm Sawcce, a french developer__

 <br />

-I love to experiment with new stuff and I tend to often make small utility / experimental packages for node or other programming languages
+I love to experiment with new stuff!
+Currently trying out zig for osdev.

 <br />